Find a preliminary topic

 - D.3 At the end of the oral examination, the student will be asked to leave the room while the members of the committee review her/his written and oral performance.

-- D.4 The Honours Coordinator assigns the course grade for COMS / FILM 595, based on assignments submitted during the fall semester.
-In arriving at that grade, however, she/he will take under consideration any written or oral comments made by members of the committee.
+- D.4 The faculty supervisor assigns the course grade for COMS / FILM 595, based on the written thesis submission.
+In arriving at that grade, however, she/he will take under consideration any written or oral comments made by members of the oral examination committee.

 - D.5 Normally, the oral performance of the student is significant to the course grade only as the student's discussion and responses reflect the quality of his/her written work.